Editorial. Some links in this are affiliate links from which I may receive a small commission.

 - Picking a niche.
 This is a big stumbling block for many people.

-- Define your specialty, break your niche down to a specific area.
+- Define your specialty, and break your niche down to a specific area.

 - Understand your customer.
 Who are you promoting to?

-There is a process, and a learning curve some people may find easy, some may struggle.
+There is a process, and a learning curve some people may find easy, and some may struggle.

 It is easier than other online businesses once you understand the process.
 But sticking with the process, and being consistent are the two biggest stumbling blocks for many people.